Aptivi/NitrocidKS/DocGen/wiki/commands/Commands-for-KS.md

 ## UESH shell commands

-The below commands for Kernel Simulator can be used in the normal UESH shell, the one that is started after you log in to your account.
+The below commands for Nitrocid KS can be used in the normal UESH shell, the one that is started after you log in to your account.

 For more information about every command, click the command.